After the nation’s first railroad was chartered in 1827, the freight rail industry quickly became the preferred heavy hauler.

 Intermodal Investments Pay Dividends to the Economy

 Freight railroads quickly embraced the potential of intermodal.
 Enabled by regulatory reform in 1980, the industry began to pour billions of dollars into building world-class intermodal rail service.
-Between 1980 and 2016, freight railroads spent more than $660 billion on the nation’s rail network.
+Between 1980 and 2021, freight railroads spent nearly $760 billion on the nation’s rail network.

 Ongoing investment is more important than ever as intermodal continues growing.
 Today, railroads handle millions of containers and trailers each year.
-October 2017 was the strongest month for intermodal in freight rail history, and freight demand is only expected to increase in the coming years.
+Recent years have seen the highest demand for intermodal in freight rail history, and freight demand is only expected to increase in the coming years.

 Driving Freight Rail’s Legacy Into the Future